 In 1998, 51-year-old Marc Lustgarten, Cablevision Vice Chairman, was diagnosed with pancreatic cancer.
 Colleagues say his larger-than-life presence in a variety of key leadership positions brought out the best in those around him, and he elevated others in all areas of his life.
 He welcomed even the most daunting challenges as an executive, a husband and as a father; and he faced them in good spirits with his quintessential-New-Yorker sense of humor.

 When he began feeling unwell, it took six months for Marc to receive his stage four pancreatic cancer diagnosis, and there were almost no treatment options available.
-An “orphan disease,” pancreatic cancer was allocated less than half of one percent of the National Cancer Institute’s (NCI) research budget.
+Pancreatic cancer was allocated less than half of one percent of the National Cancer Institute’s (NCI) research budget.
 With no additional funding, few young investigators opted to dedicate their careers to the study of the disease and there was little hope for breakthroughs.

 The Lustgarten Foundation was created to advance the research related to the diagnosis, treatment, cure and prevention of pancreatic cancer while raising public awareness and providing support for patients and their families.